 1. Stay Active & Consistent

 Some people use social media and give up after a few weeks, which obviously won’t achieve anything.
 Social media success isn’t something that will happen overnight.
-You may have a really successful post that gets a lot of engagement, but that certainly doesn’t mean you should stop or that you’ve “cracked” social media.
+You may have a really successful social post that gets a lot of engagement with your target audience, but that certainly doesn’t mean you should stop or that you’ve “cracked” social media.
 Capitalize on that momentum and keep going.

 By staying active, you’ll have a much better chance of getting more followers and likes.
 This means that the more posts you make on your social platforms, the more chance that your perfect patient finds you.